suburban-daredevil/Smart-Voice-Controlled-Lighting-System/README.md

-# Smart Voice Controlled Lighting System using TinyML
+# Smart Voice Controlled Lighting System

 Imagine how cool would it be to turn on/turn off the lights in your room by uttering just a word!<br><br>
-Let's meet "My Alexa" - The Next Generation of Smart Lighting System enabled through TinyML.
+Let's meet "My Alexa" - The Next Generation of Smart Lighting System enabled

 ## Demo Video